aritzmadariaga/outer-ring-fastapi-demo/README.md

     - Run `make docs` to build the technical documentation with Sphinx.
     - The generated HTML docs are in `docs/build/index.html` (open in your browser).

+    ## Coverage and Codecov

+    This project uploads coverage reports to Codecov from CI.
+The workflow `CI — Tests & Coverage` runs unit and integration tests in separate jobs, combines their coverage data, and uploads a single `coverage.xml` per commit so Codecov can present a merged report.

+    - If your repository is private, add the secret `CODECOV_TOKEN` to GitHub (Settings → Secrets → Actions) with the token provided by Codecov.
+The CI action uses that token automatically.
+    - To run locally and generate a coverage file before pushing:
+    ```bash
+    pytest --cov=src --cov-report=xml:coverage.xml
+    ```

+    If you prefer the upload not to fail CI when Codecov is unreachable, edit the workflow step `fail_ci_if_error: true` to `false`.

     ## Local Development with uv

     If you want to install dependencies locally (outside Docker):